Chart Color Schemes

 Williamstown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Williamstown's residents aged 15+ have a higher educational attainment than national averages.
-Specifically, 46.1% hold university qualifications compared to Australia's 30.4% and the SA4 region's 32.0%.
-This is beneficial for knowledge-based opportunities.
-Bachelor degrees are the most common at 28.4%, followed by postgraduate qualifications (12.2%) and graduate diplomas (5.5%).
+Williamstown's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 46.1% possess university qualifications, compared to Australia's 30.4% and the SA4 region's 32.0%.
+This high level of educational attainment positions Williamstown favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 28.4%, followed by postgraduate qualifications (12.2%) and graduate diplomas (5.5%).

-Vocational pathways account for 23.7%, with advanced diplomas at 10.8% and certificates at 12.9%.
-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
-This includes 10.4% in primary, 9.3% in secondary, and 6.6% pursuing tertiary education.
+Vocational pathways account for 23.7% of qualifications, with advanced diplomas at 10.8% and certificates at 12.9%.
+Educational participation is high in Williamstown, with 30.4% of residents currently enrolled in formal education.
+This includes 10.4% in primary education, 9.3% in secondary education, and 6.6% pursuing tertiary education.

 Frequently Asked Questions - Education